 Leonard began his career in athletic training, as a student athletic trainer at San Diego State University.
 He earned his Bachelor's degree in Kinesiology, with an emphasis in Athletic Training, in 2010.
 He then went on to earn his Master's degree from California University of Pennsylvania in Exercise Science.

 Leonard is a member of the Professional Hockey Athletic Trainers Society (PHATS) and BOC Certified Athletic Trainer.
-He also holds certifications as a Performance Exercise Specialist (PES) and Corrective Exercise Specialist (CES)

 Leonard and family currently reside in San Jose, CA.